dlwub/Capstone-Project-II/README.md

 To get a local copy of the code and run it, please follow these step:

 1. Clone the repository
-2. Change the directory directory to the local copy of the code
+2. Change the directory to the directory of the local copy of the code
 3. Run npm install to install webpack to your local repository
 4. Run npm run build
 5. Run npm start